mittinatten/freesasa/doc/doxy_main.md

 where s1, s2 and s3 are selectors and l1, l2 and l3 are lists.
 The
 operator `and` has precedence over `or`, so the second parentheses is necessary but not the first, in the example above.
-The selection name has to start with a letter, but it can include numbers and underscores.
-The name can't be longer than
+The selection name can include letters, numbers and underscores.
+The name can't be longer than ::FREESASA\_MAX\_SELECTION\_NAME characters.
-::FREESASA\_MAX\_SELECTION\_NAME characters.

 The following property selectors are supported

 - `resn` Residue names like "ala", "arg", "du", etc
-- `resi` Residue index (positive integers)
+- `resi` Residue index (positive or negative integers)
 - `chain` Chain labels (single characters)
 - `name` Atom names, such as "ca", "c", "oxt", etc
 - `symbol` Element symbols, such as "C", "O", "Se", "Fe", etc.